BRUSH 36

 Product FAQ+−

-does it work with both powder and cream products?
+does it work with liquid or just powder products?